whitfin/usher/README.md

 the routing algorithm itself.
 This provides easy support for various contexts in which routing may be used.

-Usher also comes with several extensions based around certain domains that routing may be convenient alongside.
-These extensions are all off by default to remove build overhead, but can be opted in easily via Cargo features.
-One such example is the `web` feature which provides the `HttpRouter` struct to replicate the routing of web requests, where there is an additional HTTP method rather than a standard terminal node.

-This project was born out of a personal need for something small to sit on top of [Hyper](https://hyper.rs/), without having to depend on an entire framework.
-Over time it became clear that it provided utility outside of just the HTTP realm, and so the API was adapted to become generic, with the HTTP behaviour moving into the HTTP extension.
+This project was born of a personal need for something small to sit on top of [Hyper](https://hyper.rs/), without having to work with a whole framework.
+Over time it became clear that it provides utility outside of the HTTP realm, and so the API was adapted to become more generic.
+As such, Usher provides several "extensions" based on certain domains which essentially provide sugar over a typical router.
+These extensions are all off by default, but can easily be set as enabled via Cargo features.

 Prior to v1.0 you can expect the API to receive some changes, although I will do my best to keep this to a minimum to reduce any churn involved.
 One choice